About

 Trademark Basics

-Can You Trademark a Character?
+Can You Trademark a Fictional Character?

 The USPTO will refuse a mark that merely identifies a fictional character in a creative work.
 Getting a character registered requires showing that its name or image functions as a brand identifier, not just a reference to who's in the story.